 Note: The LA section that applies in Queensland is different from the national version.
 For more information about these variations, please refer to Vehicle Standards Instruction L 20.

 Note: Sections LM2 and LM3 have not been adopted for use in Queensland.
 For further information please refer to Vehicle Standards Instruction L22.

 Note: Codes LS7 and LS8 have not been adopted for use in Queensland and are not included in this section.
 For the requirements for vehicle lifts that apply in Queensland, please refer to the LS9 and LS10 sections of the Queensland Code of Practice: Vehicle Modifications.

 Queensland Code of Practice: Vehicle Modifications

 The Queensland Code of Practice: Vehicle Modifications (the QCOP) is an approved code of practice that provides the requirements for modifications that are unique to Queensland, and are not be included in the NCOP.

 These modifications are:

-The light vehicle section of the Queensland Code of Practice is available for download.
+The Queensland Code of Practice is available for download.

 Some owners require approval for vehicle modifications which may be outside the scope of the approved codes of practice and approval by an Approved Person and must be approved by the department.